mrabarnett/mrab-regex/README.rst

 * 'Overlapped' argument for regex.findall and regex.finditer

   ``regex.findall`` and ``regex.finditer`` support an 'overlapped' flag which permits overlapped matches.

-* Zero-width split with regex.split (`issue #3262 <https://bugs.python.org/issue3262>`_)

-  Version 0 behaviour: same as re module (no split before Python 3.7).

-  Version 1 behaviour: a string can be split at a zero-width match.

 * Splititer